 Bewdley on Tuesday.
 Though the dominant look is Georgian, the town’s prosperity as highest port on our biggest river goes back to the Tudors.
 We’re camped a few miles downstream, at Stourport on Severn.
 Served by fast roads, it’s not two hours from Nottingham.
 M1, A42, M42, M5 and you’re almost there.

 A happy camper, about to solar juice his phone.

 Stourport in North Worcestershire lacks Bewdley’s grandeur but has its own, grittier appeal.
 Here’s how we found it on arrival, Monday evening.

-In the canal boom at dawn of the industrial revolution, Stourport became the node linking the Severn with our second biggest river, the Trent – and through it a network of northern canals and arterial rivers – Aire, Calder, Don, Mersey and Weaver – for traffic between Birmingham, Black Country, Potteries and the mills and sweatshops of Leeds, Sheffield, Nottingham and the Lancashire cotton towns – and not to forget the coalfields of the North Midlands – with Bristol, London and Empire.
+In the canal boom at dawn of the industrial revolution, Stourport became the node linking the Severn with our second biggest river, the Trent.
+And through it a network of northern canals and arterial rivers – Aire, Calder, Don, Mersey and Weaver – for traffic between Birmingham, Black Country, Potteries and the mills and coalfields of the north.
+Similarly connected were those ports – Clydeside and Merseyside, Hull, Bristol and Tilbury – reaching out to an Empire on which the sun never set.

 Nowadays it’s changed again.
 Stourport must look to tourism: baby boomers on narrowboats with names like Ruby Tuesday, Freewheelin’ and Duntokin’, but also the different requirements of day trippers from Birmingham, Wolverhampton and the satellite towns of Redditch, Dudley and Kidderminster.